 The Group presents basic and diluted earnings per share ("EPS") data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the period, adjusted for treasury shares held.
-Diluted EPS is calculated by dividing the profit or loss attributable to ordinary shares held.
-Diluted EPS is calculated by dividing the profit or loss attributable to ordinary shares held.
-Diluted EPS is calculated by dividing the profit or loss attributable to ordinary shares held.
-Diluted EPS is calculated by dividing the profit or loss attributable to ordinary shares held and for the effects of all dilutive potential ordinary shares related to employee share schemes.
+Diluted EPS is calculated by dividing the profit or loss attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding adjusted for treasury shares held and for the effects of all dilutive potential ordinary shares related to employee share schemes.